gunnertech/gunnerfy/README.md

 ## TODOs

-Please see the issues section on Github for a list of development and documentation items
+Please see the issues section on Github for a list of development and documentation items.

+If you have an issue or question, please feel free to open a new issue.